-You are not alone in this crisis.
+You are not alone during this time of uncertainty.
 Tele-therapy offers the availability of treatment options to individuals in case of interruption or emergency, and who also live in areas where specialty services are less common, or who don’t have the luxury of time.

 There are a couple of things that need to be adjusted, but other than that, there’s not much of a difference.
 And studies have suggested that the outcomes of in-person and telehealth are the same.